What Is the Difference Between HP 67 and HP 67XL?

-The HP 67XL is the better buy.
-It costs about $10 more than the standard HP 67, but it prints twice as many pages.
-That works out to 17% less per page.
-If you print more than a handful of times per month, the XL pays for itself quickly.
+The HP 67XL is the better buy for anyone who prints regularly.
+It costs about $10 more than the standard HP 67 but prints twice as many pages, working out to 17% less per page.

-The only scenario where the standard HP 67 makes sense is if you print so rarely that ink dries out in the cartridge before you finish it.
+The only scenario where the standard HP 67 makes sense: if you print once a month or less and worry about ink drying out before you finish the cartridge.

 HP 67 vs HP 67XL: The Numbers